gustafsson96/you-made-you-fitness/README.md

 **Project Goals:**

 * The goal is to create an online fitness community that inspires and helps people take control over their own fitness journey.
-The name "You Made You Fitness Community" is a further indication of this.
+The name "You Made You Fitness Community" is meant to reflect this.

-* The community offers different science based meal plans and workout plans for all levels of fitness, in addition to community specific merchandise.
-Quality is key and all plans are proven to work.
+* The community will offer different science based meal plans and workout plans for all levels of fitness, in addition to community specific merchandise.
+Quality is key and all plans have to be proven to work.
 The community site needs to reflect a business that values high quality.

-**Target Audience:**
+* The target audicence is people who are looking for tools to take charge of their fitness journey while also sharing the experience with a community.
+Previous fitness level does not matter as different plans for different goals are offered.
+Everyone is welcome.

 **User Expectations:**

+* Accessibility for all users.
+* Easy navigation throughout the site.
+* The purpose of the site is clear.
+* A webshop where the products are relevant, clearly displayed and easy to browse through.
+* A simple and safe checkout process.
+* A visually pleasing design with pleasing color contrasts.

 ### Scope

+**Contet Requirements and Functional Specification:**

+Requirements:

+* Authentication: Functionality to register and manage an account.
+* Web Shop: Functionality to complete a purchase.
+* Products: Images and descriptions.
+* Functional Design: Responsiveness throughout the site.

+Initially Not Included:

+* The blog and its functionality will only be implemented if the time limit allows it, and is therefore not a priority.
+User stories related to the blog are therefore labeled "could have".
+The developer's lack of experience with ecommerce projects makes it difficult to ensure that the time will be enough.

+**Content Requirements:**

 ### Structure